 Even when he presents the letter that he received from the Duchess of Lesserhain, the old butler shakes his head.
 “Please forgive me.
 Such is the master’s intention.
 He has stated that a guardian knight is unnecessary…I apologize for having troubled you to travel so far.
 Please have a safe trip.”

 “I will not leave with such a decision!
-I have already received one month’s wage from the lady for my father’s medical bills.
+I have already received one month’s wage from the duchess for my father’s medical bills.
 I must serve.
 Do have some pity on me.
 May you please grant me a favor regarding this?”

 This exchange goes on for thirty minutes.
 He laments, but the old butler continues to deny him stubbornly.

 (In such a case, it would have been better if I had stayed with the Royal Knights.)

 Legion hailed from the Duke of Lesserhain’s territory, growing up in a merchant’s house.
 He inherited his talents from his father, a retired mercenary.
 At nineteen years old, he was known to have the best swordsmanship in the entire country.
 By chance, he became the subordinate knight of a traveling noble.
 He left the kingdom’s capital at the age of twelve, but returned to his birthplace at twenty years old, intent on working for his hometown.
 Since his father suffered an injury, he returned earlier than planned, but…